aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 <code>sequence_number: u64</code>
 </dt>
 <dd>
+ The sequence number of the account whose key is being rotated.
 </dd>
 <dt>
 <code>originator: <b>address</b></code>
 </dt>
 <dd>
+ The address of the account whose key is being rotated.
 </dd>
 <dt>
 <code>current_auth_key: <b>address</b></code>
 </dt>
 <dd>
+ The current authentication key of the account whose key is being rotated.
 </dd>
 <dt>
 <code>new_public_key: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;</code>
 </dt>
 <dd>
+ The new public key that the account owner wants to rotate to.
 </dd>
 </dl>